Zahhak: Aži Dahāka (Dahāg) in Zoroastrian literature

-Zahhāk in the Shāhnāma
+Zahhak in the Shahname

 In Ferdowsi's epic poem, the Shāhnāmah, written c.
 1000 AD and part of Iranian folklore, the legend is retold with the main character given the name of Zahhāk and changed from a supernatural monster into an evil human being.

-Zahhāk in Arabia
+Zahhāk in Persia

 According to Ferdowsi, Zahhāk was born as the son of a ruler named Merdās (مرداس).
 Because of his Arab lineage, he is sometimes called Zahhāk-e Tāzī (ضحاکِ تازی), meaning "Zahhāk the Tayyi".
 He is handsome and clever, but has no stability of character and is easily influenced by his counselors.
 Ahriman therefore chooses him as a tool to sow disorder and chaos.
 When Zahhāk is a young man, Ahriman first appears to him as a glib, flattering companion, and by degrees convinces him to kill his own father and inherit his kingdom, treasures and army.
 Zahhāk digs a deep pit covered over with leaves in a path to a garden where Merdās would pray each morning; Merdās falls in and is killed.
 Zahhāk thus ascends to the throne.

 Ahriman then presents himself to Zahhāk as a marvelous cook.
 After he presents Zahhāk with many days of sumptuous feasts (introducing meat to the formerly vegetarian human cuisine), Zahhāk is willing to give Ahriman whatever he wants.
 Ahriman merely asks to kiss Zahhāk on his two shoulders, and Zahhāk permits this.
 Ahriman places his lips upon Zahhāk's shoulders and suddenly disappears.
 At once, two black snakes grow from Zahhāk's shoulders.
 They cannot be surgically removed, as another snake grows to replace one that has been severed.
 Ahriman appears to Zahhāk in the form of a skilled physician.
 He counsels Zahhāk that attempting to remove the snakes is fruitless, and that the only means of soothing the snakes and preventing them from killing him is to sate their hunger by supplying them with a stew made from two human brains every day.